How to Prevent Frozen Pipes and Bursts

 Ask someone to check on your holiday home

-The risk of a claim multiplies greatly once a property becomes unoccupied as damage can go undiscovered for days, even weeks.
-Ask a neighbour or your property management company to inspect your empty holiday home regularly during severe freezing temperatures.
+The risk (and cost) of a claim multiplies greatly once a property becomes unoccupied as damage can go undiscovered for days, even weeks.
+Ask a neighbour or your property manager to inspect your empty holiday home regularly during severe freezing temperatures.
 Early detection will help to minimise damage should your pipes freeze and burst as they begin to thaw.
 Also, any boiler or heating failures due to the power tripping can be identified, allowing you to take action.